What is a Funeral Pyre?

 A funeral pyre is a construction of wood (sometimes with a base of stone) on which a human body is burned.

-Open-air cremation is the process of cremation (reducing a body to ash by use of fire) set out in the open.
+Open-air cremation is the process of cremation (reducing a body to ash by use of fire) set out in the open as part of a funeral rite.
 This is done by placing the body on a funeral pyre, then stoking the fire and burning until the corpse is reduced to ashes.

 Is Open-Air Cremation Legal in the USA?